colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Tagging is fully supported, implemented using the Redis "set" and "hash" datatypes for efficient tag management.
  - Key expiry is handled automatically by Redis, and the cache is safe to use with the "allkeys-lru" maxmemory-policy config option.
  - Supports unix socket connection for even better performance on a single machine.
+ - Supports configurable zlib compression for memory savings.
+Can change configuration without flushing cache.
  - Unit tested!

 ## INSTALLATION (Magento)

  1. Install [redis](http://redis.io/download) (2.4+ required)

-   * The only recommended "maxmemory-policy" is "allkeys-lru".
-If you use a "volitile-*" policy the non-volatile keys could push out all of the volatile keys so that volatile keys are constantly being pushed out.
+   * The recommended "maxmemory-policy" is "volatile-lru".
+All data keys are volatile and tag sets are not to prevent tag data from being lost.
+Just be sure the "maxmemory" is high enough to accomodate all of the tag data with lots of room left for the key data.

  2. Install [phpredis](https://github.com/nicolasff/phpredis)